expo/expo/docs/versions/v25.0.0/workflow/configuration.md

    - `permissions`

-      List of additional permissions the standalone app will request upon installation, along with the minimum necessary for an expo app to function.
+      List of permissions used by the standalone app.
 Remove the field to use the default list of permissions.
-Set the field to an empty list to use only the minimum necessary permissions.

       Example: `[ "CAMERA", "ACCESS_FINE_LOCATION" ]`.

       You can specify the following permissions depending on what you need:

       - `ACCESS_COARSE_LOCATION`
       - `ACCESS_FINE_LOCATION`
       - `CAMERA`